 For more information about Nepal’s climatic conditions, please visit: http://www.dhm.gov.np (official web site of the Department of Hydrology & Meteorology, Ministry of Environment).

-Nepal has four season such as autumn (Sep.
+Nepal has four seasons such as autumn (Sep.
 Nov. and Oct.), winter (Dec.
 Jan. and Feb.), spring (March, April and May) and monsoon (June, July, and Aug.).
-During the autumn season the nights are cold in mountains but the bright sun makes for pleasant daytime temperatures.
-At higher altitudes temperature range from about 20°C down to perhaps -10°C at night.
+During the autumn season the nights are cold in the mountains, but the bright sun makes for pleasant daytime temperatures.
+At a higher altitude, temperature range from about 20°C down to perhaps -10°C at night.
 Morning is usually clear, and then clouds build up during the afternoon, disappearing at night to reveal spectacular starry skies.

-Spring season bring warmer weather but more frequent storms and considerable snowfall at higher altitude.
+Spring season brings warmer weather, but more frequent storms and considerable snowfall at higher altitude.
 Birds and flowers, especially rhododendrons, are seen at the lower altitudes.
 Toward the end of march, haze-caused by dust from the plains of India and smoke from local fires often obscure distant views.
-In addition it becomes much warmer in the region below 3000 ft.
+In addition, it becomes much warmer in the region below 3000 ft.

 Trekking in Monsoon (June to Aug.) can be undertaken by the keen or experienced.
 Rain, mist and fog can be expected almost daily, but clouds part occasionally to give spectacular views of the mountains.
-The floras are usually at their most colorful.
+The floors are usually at their most colorful.
 Leeches abound in middle elevation forests.
 Mountain weather is highly unpredictable.
-Classic signs of a storm approaching such as cirrus clouded sky or a fall in barometric pressure, can be misleading.
+Classic signs of a storm approaching, such as cirrus clouded sky, or a fall in barometric pressure, can be misleading.